Reviewed by

 Essential Documents

-• Partnership Deed: Draft a comprehensive partnership agreement that outlines the terms, roles, and responsibilities of all partners.
+• Partnership Deed: Draft a comprehensive partnership deed that outlines the terms, roles, and responsibilities of all partners.

 • PAN Cards of Partners: Each partner must submit a self-attested copy of their Permanent Account Number (PAN) card.